Welcome to Taiwan’s Hiking Paradise!

-Note: You do need permits to climb Mt.
+Note: You do need a national park permit to climb Mt.
 Qilai.

 Duration: 45 minutes round-trip

 If you’re pressed by time or if hiking is not your thing, but you still want to “get high” then this short and easy (but steep) walk is for you.
 The trail starts just behind Hehuan Visitor Center.
 You have two options here: you can go up and down the same way, or come down the other side along steep staircases then back to the parking lot along the road.
-The summit is a great spot to have your coffee in the morning or to watch the sunset.
-Take it easy and walk slowly, you will definitely be feeling the altitude as you start climbing up.
-Drink plenty of water and take rests when you start feeling your heart pounding or when you’re out of breath.
-The parking lot in front of the visitor center is a convenient (and free) camping spot.
+The summit is a great spot to have your coffee in the morning or to watch the sunset or the famed sea of clouds.